uber/athenadriver/README.md

 ## Overview

-(This project is stable and being incubated for long-term support.)
+(This project is a sandbox project and in active development.)

 `athenadriver` is a fully-featured AWS Athena database driver for Go developed at Uber ATG.
 It provides a hassle-free way of querying AWS Athena database with Go standard